montlebalm/montys-muffins/README.md

 # Slack Poopin

-Slash Commands to prove in print your poingant potty practices.
+Slash Commands to palpably prove in print your periodic poingant potty practices.

 I don't recommend using these commands.
 You should not even install them.
 You should just stop reading this and go on with your day.